risingwavelabs/risingwave-docs/versioned_docs/version-1.1/deploy/risingwave-trial.md

 :::caution
 This method starts RisingWave in playground mode, where data is temporarily stored in memory.
 The service automatically terminates after 30 minutes of inactivity, causing all data to be lost.
-To persist your data, start RisingWave with [Docker Compose](/deploy/risingwave-trial.md?method=docker-compose) or use [Kubernetes Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/docs/deploy/risingwave-cloud.md) for production.
+To persist your data, use the [RisingWave Kubernetes Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/docs/deploy/risingwave-cloud.md).
 :::

 1. ### Install and start RisingWave